brechmos-stsci/distributed-computing/celery/README.md

 # Quickstart

-1) Startup a key-value store, such as redis.
+1) Broker: Startup a key-value store, such as redis.
 What I did is went to `https://redis.io/download` and downloaded redis, untarred it, compiled and then ran it.
 Nothing magical.

 ```
 $ ./redis-server
 ```

+There are essentially 2 choices here, Redis and RabbitMQ.
+Other brokers can be used and one can write their own, too.
+Too much work for me, so we are going to use Redis.

+2) App: The first thing to do is create a Celery instance (Celery Application or just app).
+This is the entry point into everything we want to do with creating tasks or managing workers.
+This must be importable.

-2) Setup the configuration file. *This is the hardest part in my mind.*
+Setup the configuration file. *This is the hardest part in my mind.*

+This file is `celery_conf.py`:

 ```
 from __future__ import absolute_import, unicode_literals